 Omega 3 – anti-inflammatory that lowers the risk of heart disease and reduces blood triglyceride levels.

 Omega 6 – associated with a lower risk for diseases such as heart disease, stroke and cancer.

-Extra virgin olive oil Omega 3 and Omega 6 are particularly highly regarded as healthy compounds and here we explain you why.
+Omega 6 and Omega 3 in extra virgin olive oil are particularly highly regarded as healthy compounds and here we explain you why.